HackDagos/writeups/VishwaCTF2023/rev/wednesday_thursday_friday.md

 It would be very time consuming to solve by hand, but luckily some automatic tools exist, such as angr.

-So i used angr in a python script to get the correct input to make the program execute successfully.
+So i used **angr** in a python script to get the correct input to make the program execute successfully.

-script used:
+To solve this challenge we used this script:
 ```python
 import angr
 import claripy